Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

 - `inplace`: Drop duplicate rows directly inside DataFrame without creating new object (`True`)

 2. incomplete duplicates: some data in the rows are different, while some are duplicated

 Apart from dropping rows with really small discrepancies, we can use statistical measures to combine each set of duplicated data.
 Examples include taking mean or maximum.
-This depends on common sense understanding of the data - what is suitable?
+This depends on a common sense understanding of the data - what is suitable?

 We can easily do this using the `.groupby()` method, which when chained with the `.agg()` method, lets us group a set of common columns and return